libregraph/grapi/README.md

 ## Metrics

-Grapi can expose prometheus metrics if `prometheus_client` is installed and metrics are enabled using the appropriate flag `--with-metrics` is set.
+GRAPI can expose prometheus metrics if `prometheus_client` is installed and metrics are enabled using the appropriate flag `--with-metrics` is set.
 The env variable `prometheus_multiproc_dir` must be set to a directory that the client library can use for metrics.

 ## Profiling

-Grapi can generate pstats profiles using the [Yappi](https://pypi.org/project/yappi/) Python module.
+GRAPI can generate pstats profiles using the [Yappi](https://pypi.org/project/yappi/) Python module.

-By setting the environment variable named 'PROFILE_DIR' to a writeable directory, Grapi collects profile information, and generates writes them as pstat files (named after the corresponding process) when Grapi is stopped.
+By setting the environment variable named `PROFILE_DIR` to a writeable directory, GRAPI collects profile information, and generates writes them as pstat files (named after the corresponding process) when GRAPI is stopped.

+In addition, GRAPI can also generate profiles for individual requests.
+To change the profile mode, use the `PROFILE_MODE` environment variable to `request`.

-To view such profile files, use pstats by running `python3 -m pstats rest0.prof` or similar.
+To view such profile files, use pstats by running `python3 -m pstats profile.prof` or similar.

 Profile files can be converted to a QCachegrind file with [pyprof2calltree](https://pypi.org/project/pyprof2calltree/).
-Visualizing profiling can be done by installing `pyprof2calltree` and running `pyprof2calltree -i rest0.prof -k`.
+Visualizing profiling can be done by installing `pyprof2calltree` and running `pyprof2calltree -i profile.prof -k`.

 ```
 PROFILE_DIR=/path/to/profiledir/ make start-mfr